These are the items we have found. If you don’t find it, write to us.

 DE CUERPO PRESENTE

 Twenty-seven years later, under the name Bob Pop and at fifty-three years old, the author returns to the same title with an expanded and revised proposal.
-As a B-side, this second version of De cuerpo presente establishes a dialogue between the original poems from 1998 and new texts written from the experience of the illness in its current stage.
+Like a B-side, this second version of De cuerpo presente establishes a dialogue between the original poems from 1998 and new texts written from the experience of the disease in its current stage.
 The work includes portraits made expressly for this edition by Mauricio Rétiz, the author’s partner.

-A poetry collection written in two times and one single body, where past and present intertwine to explore the impact of the diagnosis, the transformation of the body, and the persistence of the poetic gaze.
+A poetry collection written in two times and one body, where past and present intertwine to explore the impact of the diagnosis, the transformation of the body, and the persistence of the poetic gaze.

 “It will be your reading that makes me future.” – Bob Pop